kjon-life/n8n-automation/design/05-autonomous-agent-execution.md

 ---

-## What You Need
+## What We Need

-If you're building autonomous agents:
+If we're building autonomous agents:

 1. **Decision framework:** What can it decide alone?
 2. **Recovery playbook:** What to do when things break?